Brian Doherty (drummer): They Might Be Giants and Ben Folds

-Freedy Johnston switched managers from Mark Zoltak to Jamie Lincoln Kitman, who was the manager of alt-rock band They Might Be Giants, who were well-established by this point, and were making a significant shift in their live performances, from using prerecorded backing tracks to forming a backing band.
+Freedy Johnston switched managers from Mark Zoltak to Jamie Lincoln Kitman, who was the manager of alternative rock band They Might Be Giants, who were well-established by this point, and were making a significant shift in their live performances, from using prerecorded backing tracks to forming a backing band.
 Doherty joined They Might Be Giants in 1993, and he was their second live drummer following Jonathan Feinberg, and their first studio drummer.

 Meanwhile, Zoltak was approached by a music publicist to establish a connection with Ben Folds, a singer-songwriter who was just starting out at this point.
 Folds had relocated from North Carolina to Montclair, New Jersey; by this point Zoltak was based in Hoboken, and Doherty was based in Jersey City.
 Zoltak had listened to Folds' demos and was impressed; Zoltak immediately turned to Doherty and had him listen to the demos.
 On July 10, 1993, Doherty invited Folds to a They Might Be Giants concert at the Bearsville Theatre in Bearsville, New York, where they met, and Folds gave Doherty a cassette tape of more demos.
 Folds, Doherty, and bassist Tom Spagnardi came together to form the Ben Folds Five.
 Folds was set on the name of his band being the Ben Folds Five even though there were three members, because "it sounds better than Ben Folds Three", but Doherty remembers approaching him with Spagnardi and saying, "Dude, we're a trio!"
 The Ben Folds Five rehearsed in Folds' apartment in Montclair, and at the basement of Doherty's house in Jersey City, where he had a home studio with a 4-track recorder; they played some industry showcases, hoping a record executive would give Folds a deal.
 The lineup (piano, bass, and drums), coupled with Ben Folds' more casual image, and the intense vocal harmonies, were very unusual at the time, and they were often met with mixed reception.
 Doherty's final show with Folds was at a club called Sin-é, and a talent manager in the audience approached Folds, immediately offering to seek out a record deal, and Folds moved back to North Carolina; Doherty fell away from Folds' career after this.